 The Department of Molecular Biology encourages concentrators to study abroad.
 The department is committed to working with students to help ensure that those who wish to study abroad are able to do so without compromising the quality of their molecular biology education.

 The fall semester of junior year is the best time for molecular biology concentrators to study abroad.
-In rare cases, study abroad might be an option for seniors doing an independent (i.e., non-laboratory) thesis.
-Study abroad during the spring semester of junior year – when concentrators are expected to work closely with their faculty advisers on spring junior papers – will not generally be approved.
+Study abroad during the spring semester of junior year will generally not be approved.
+The spring semester is when juniors are expected to carry out independent work with the faculty adviser with whom they will eventually do their senior thesis research.